openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 **Type:** string

 **Details:** The username of the user who caused the event to be emitted.

-This string is empty for anonymous events, such as when the user is not logged in.
+.. note:: Occasionally, an event is recorded with a blank ``username`` value.
+This can occur when a user logs out, or the login session times out, while a browser window remains open.
+Subsequent actions are logged, but the system cannot supply the user identifier.
+EdX recommends that you ignore these events during analysis.

 .. _Student_Event_Types: